nexuslarptools/nexuslarpsite/README.md

 - Optionally, replace the placeholders in sonar-project.properties with your actual organization and project key.
 If left as placeholders, the workflow passes them via arguments from secrets.

 The workflow .github/workflows/sonarcloud.yml runs on pushes and pull requests targeting main and development branches.
 For richer analysis (framework-aware rules), uncomment the Node setup, install, and build steps in the workflow to build the project before scanning.

+## Backend-provided session (post-exchange)

+In the current flow, after the OAuth provider redirects the browser to `/oauth2/callback` with a `code` and `state`, the SPA posts these to the backend exchange endpoint (`/api/v1/Auth/ExchangeCode`).
+The backend performs the token exchange and establishes the authenticated session by setting an HttpOnly cookie for the API origin.
+The SPA does not store tokens.

+Details:
+- The callback component sets a lightweight `localStorage.sessionActive = 'true'` flag on successful exchange and then redirects the user back to the desired route.
+This flag simply gates client-side queries; the real source of truth is the HttpOnly session cookie set by the backend.
+- During the callback, the SPA does not probe `/api/v1/Users/Permission`.
+That endpoint will be used later by authenticated screens and is configured with React Query settings to avoid excessive refetching.
+- All subsequent API requests are made with `credentials: 'include'` so the session cookie is sent automatically.

+If your backend responds with `204 No Content` or a body that is not JSON, the callback still treats the exchange as successful as long as the HTTP status is OK (2xx).
+If you need to redirect somewhere specific after login, pass a `redirect` (or `returnTo`) parameter through the login flow or middleware; the callback honors it when present.